Gu3pardo/library_OpenWeather/README.md

 		// you can also get the data from the service if it already downloaded it WeatherModel currentWeather = _openWeatherService.CurrentWeather()
 		ForecastModel forecastWeather = _openWeatherService.ForecastWeather()

+		// you can change the apikey on the fly _openWeatherService.SetApiKey(ANOTHER_API_KEY)

 		// you can change the city on the fly and the service starts with the download for the city as it was set _openWeatherService.SetCity("Another city")